 You should give a copy of the birth plan to everyone on the birthing team, including your healthcare providers and anyone else in the room during the birth experience.

-How To Write a Birth Plan
+How to Write a Birth Plan

-Step 1: Fill in the Basic Information
+Step 1 – Fill in the Basic Information

 The first step in writing a birth plan is to fill in your basic details, such as your name and due date.
 You must also provide the following information:

-Where you want to give birth
+- Where you want to give birth

 - You can give birth at home, in the hospital, at a birth center, or some other location you specify.

-- Name of doctor or main caregiver
+- Name of your doctor or main caregiver

-Name of your support person and their relationship to you
+- Name of your support person and their relationship to you

 Specifying the conditions you’d like to have before giving birth is an option available to you as an expectant mother.
 Some example conditions could be one or a combination of any of the following:

-- I would like it to be as quiet as possible
+- I would like it to be as quiet as possible.

-- I would like the light dimmed
+- I would like the lights dimmed.

-- I would like limited staff (no students, interns, etc.)
+- I would like limited staff (no students, interns, etc.).

 If you have anything else in mind, mention it here.